personalizedrefrigerator/js-draw/README.md

 ### Localization

-If a user's language is available in [src/localizations/](packages/js-draw/src/localizations) (as determined by `navigator.languages`), that localization will be used.
+By default, `js-draw` will attempt to automatically select the display language: if a user's language is available in [src/localizations/](packages/js-draw/src/localizations) (as determined by `navigator.languages`), that localization will be used.

-To override the default language, use `getLocalizationTable([ 'custom locale here' ])`.
+**Using a different UI language**: To change the language used by the editor, set the `localization` option to `getLocalizationTable([ 'custom locale here' ])` or a custom localization table.
 For example,

 ```ts
 const editor = new Editor(document.body, {